ManimCommunity/manim/docs/source/installation.rst

 **********************

-`Docker <https://www.docker.com>`__ is a virtualization tool that allows to distribute encapsulated software environments (containers).
+`Docker <https://www.docker.com>`__ is a virtualization tool that allows the distribution of encapsulated software environments (containers).

 The following pages contain more information about the docker image maintained by the community, ``manimcommunity/manim``: